LukasMarx/ai-food-blog/src/content/posts/Keftedes.md

 recipeYield: "4"
 calories: 340
 recipeCuisine: "Greek"
+recipeInstructions:
-recipeInstructions: [
+  [
     "Preheat your oven to 200°C.",
     "In a large mixing bowl, combine the ground beef, breadcrumbs, milk, grated onion, minced garlic, beaten egg, dried oregano, dried mint, salt, and black pepper.
 Mix everything together until well combined.", "Using your hands, shape the mixture into small meatballs.
 You should be able to make around 20-24 meatballs, depending on the size.", "Heat the olive oil in a large skillet over medium-high heat.
-Once the oil is hot, add the meatballs to the skillet and cook for 3-4 minutes per side, or until browned on all sides.", "Transfer the meatballs to a baking sheet and bake in the preheated oven for 10-12 minutes, or until cooked through.", "Serve the keftedes with tzatziki sauce and fresh lemon wedges."
+Once the oil is hot, add the meatballs to the skillet and cook for 3-4 minutes per side, or until browned on all sides.", "Transfer the meatballs to a baking sheet and bake in the preheated oven for 10-12 minutes, or until cooked through.", "Serve the keftedes with tzatziki sauce and fresh lemon wedges.", ]
-  ]
 ---